John Cabot: Name and origins

-Cabot is known today as Giovanni Caboto in Italian, Zuan Caboto in Venetian, Jean Cabot in French, and John Cabot in English.
-This resulted from a once-ubiquitous European tradition of nativizing names in local documents, something often adhered to by the actual persons themselves.
-(Many European names have shared origins which diverged culturally and linguistically, e.g. Charles rendered in German becomes Carl or Karl, and Jacques rendered in English becomes James.)
-Cabot signed his name as "Zuan Chabotto" in Venice, Zuan being a form of John typical to Venice.
-He continued to use this form in England, at least among Italians.
-He was referred to by his Italian banker in London as "Giovanni", in the only known contemporaneous document to use this version of his first name.

 His surname, derived from the Latin caput (= head), refers to a type of fish, and was perhaps a nickname which became hereditary.

 Cabot was born in Italy, the son of Giulio Caboto and his wife; he had a brother Piero.
 Gaeta (in the Province of Latina) and Castiglione Chiavarese (in the Province of Genoa) have both been proposed as his birthplace.
 The main evidence for Gaeta are records of a Caboto family residing there until the mid-15th century, but ceasing to be traceable after 1443.

 Pedro de Ayala, the Spanish envoy and Cabot's contemporary in London, described him in a letter to the Spanish Crown in 1498 as "another Genoese like Columbus".
 John Cabot's son, Sebastian, said his father originally came from Genoa.
 Cabot was made a citizen of the Republic of Venice in 1476; as citizenship required a minimum of fifteen years' residency in the city, he must have lived in Venice from at least 1461.